 Benefits of Implementing or Updating a Service Award Program

-For many years, engraved wine glasses were a standard go-to gift from businesses to their employees.
-How or why this trend became popular is lost to time.
-Likely companies thought that this conveyed an elegance that extended to their appreciation of their employees.
+For many years, engraved wine glasses were a go-to gift from businesses to their employees.
+How or why this was a trend is lost to time.
+Perhaps it was simple to give everyone the same gift.
 Perhaps it was the top tier offering of logo-ed merchandise.
-Whatever the reasoning, Borsheims now sees (and recommends) companies take a more varied approach to their service awards program.
+However, Borsheims guides our clients to take a more varied approach to their service awards.

 Yearly Celebrations and Yearly Reviews

 No matter how you recognize employees, make it regular.
 Putting it on the calendar ensures a small, but key aspect—that the recognition occurs!

 Assessing a plan also ensures that it is still a great fit.
 A good program provider will offer a yearly review.
 During this review, they will highlight popular merchandise.
 They will also provide options to replace less-desired merchandise.
 They can advise on the pricing levels.
 Finally, they may offer ideas for logistical improvements for ordering and delivery.